-The topography within 2 miles of South Lake Tahoe contains only modest variations in elevation, with a maximum elevation change of 374 feet, and an average elevation above sea level of 6,255 feet.
-Within 10 miles contains extreme variations in elevation (6,191 feet).
+The topography within 2 miles of South Lake Tahoe contains only modest variations in elevation, with a maximum elevation change of 374 feet and an average elevation above sea level of 6,255 feet.
+Within 10 miles contains only modest variations in elevation (6,191 feet).
 Within 50 miles also contains extreme variations in elevation (10,781 feet).

 The area within 2 miles of South Lake Tahoe is covered by trees (60%), water (23%), and shrubs (17%), within 10 miles by trees (44%) and shrubs (25%), and within 50 miles by shrubs (47%) and trees (44%).

 This report illustrates the typical weather in South Lake Tahoe, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.